 To assess student learning outcomes, the Division of Library and Information Science developed an ongoing review framework.
 Direct measures (e.g. e-portfolios, course artifact assessment) and indirect measures (e.g. alumni two-year-out survey, annual student survey, career outcomes survey, employer survey, exit survey, new student survey) are incorporated.
 All constituents (students, faculty, alumni and employers) are included in one or more measures.

 This comprehensive assessment plan (PDF) consists of: the annual cycle of measures and advisory meetings; a list of the program goals and learning outcomes; and descriptions of the assessment measures and the advisory board.
 The plan was approved in March 2015 and is reviewed every two years.

 Immediately following the assessment cycle, the Division of Library and Information Science produces a comprehensive assessment report with specific data points highlighting student achievement, analyzing the results, and summarizing the advisory board meeting.
 The reports are available below.

 2017-2018 Assessment Report (PDF)

 Since 2013, an e-Portfolio has served as the end-of-program assessment.
 The main section of the e-Portfolio is the Program Goals section, in which students provide evidence from their coursework that they have satisfied each of the eight program goals.
 Students write a reflection for each goal section describing how the artifact (assignment or project) satisfies the respective goal, the lessons they have learned, and any changes they would make in approaching the assignment if they were to repeat it.
-Students submit e-Portfolios three times each year to coincide with the summer, fall, and spring graduation cycle.
-The most recent e-Portfolio assessment report is available below.
+The most recent e-Portfolio assessment report is available in the 2020-2021 Assessment Report above.